Skip to main content

 Configuration ItemDescription

-• Validation conditions: After meeting the set conditions, this node will run successfully.
-If the response status code does not start with 2, such as 200, 201, etc., it will report an error and end.
+• Validation rule: The node succeeds when the configured condition is met.
+If the response status code does not start with 2, such as 200 or 201, the task ends with an error.

-• Callback polling configuration: When the interface request time is long, you can configure the callback interface to poll and access the request status.
+• Callback polling configuration: When the interface request takes a long time, you can configure callback polling to check the request status.

 Configuration ItemDescription